dev-rebase/dev-rebase.github.io/docs/observability.md

 - **Span D: Order service creates the order (child of Span B).**
 - **Span E: Database query to save the order (child of Span D).**

-If the order process is slow, the trace will visually show which span took the most time, immediately telling you whether to investigate the mobile app's UI thread, a specific microservice, or the database.
+If the order process is slow, the trace will visually show which span took the most time, immediately telling you whether to investigate the mobile app's UI thread, a specific micro-service, or the database.

 ### Instrumentation